 You streamline yourself and adopt a head-down position.
 All of a sudden you feel yourself being sucked into it, like an insect caught in a cup of freshly stirred tea.
 The adrenalin kicks in… you look all around you… streamlined torpedoes sleek and gleaming, rush up close and veer off around you.
 You relax, you are being carried down the vortex, faster and faster – you readjust your heading to make the most of the aqua-dynamics.
 You go deeper and deeper, rushing headlong to 30-odd metres in depth.
 You relax your breathing – you realize you were hoovering up your air.
 You breathe again, and then you are at the end of the line.
 You are at the bottom of the pen and you flip onto your back… your senses heightened, your eyes dart around as your brain tries to unscramble the information and establish where is up and where is down.
 And there it is… a white mirror in the distance, the surface is visible through the air bubbles you expelled in your last breath – you are once again orientated and the spectacle is something to behold.
 A cyclone of huge tuna fish – some as heavy as 300 kilograms in weight - swim round and round in the pen.
 That is what creates the vortex I have just described.
 Perhaps one can call it ‘extreme’ diving.
-The dive was organised by Watercolours Dive Centre's Underwater Naturalist Club
+The dive was organised by Watercolours Dive Centre's Underwater Naturalist Club.

 This is the experience you get if you go diving in a tuna pen.
 1,500 Ferraris of the sea; all racing round in the same direction and there is you, all clumsy (no matter how good a diver you are) and slow compared to these bad boys.
 Imagine looking at a fish, in its own environment and there’s you, trying to use its wake to swim in formation with them.
 They speed past like lightning and they come within inches of touching you, yet they veer off and leave you to your business.